Buckingham Lodge care home

 We welcome the latest government announcement on visiting in care homes by a named person, supported by testing, from 8 March.
 While we’ve always facilitated visits wherever possible and in accordance with Public Health England guidance, we’re delighted that people living in our homes will soon be able to have more regular, sustained and meaningful contact with a loved one.
 We look forward to providing more information once we have received the updated government care home guidance on visiting.

 Our teams have worked hard to facilitate visits in our gardens and external areas at some of our homes and, where full safety criteria has been met and local health protection advice permits, we now have an inside visiting space with a screen.

 Of course, this is all subject to changes in government guidance and local lockdown restrictions.

-In these challenging times we’ve invested significantly in technology – such as Skype and FaceTime– so you can stay in regular touch.
-And through a new app giving families and friends a simple and secure way to share messages, photos and videos.
+In these challenging times we’ve invested significantly in technology – such as Skype and FaceTime – so you can stay in regular touch.

 During this difficult time, we’re keeping life as normal as possible so residents feel safe, secure, and happy.
 Which means your loved one can expect great fresh food, a wealth of activities and friendly company.

 Residents continue to enjoy delicious, freshly-made meals every day, with a choice of menu daily, prepared by our expert catering teams.